asun729/BehaviorCloning/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.

-There were a few spots where the vehicle fell off the track...
 The first spot that the vehicle fell of the track was after the bridge where it didn't turn enough and went into the sand.
+The second spot that the vehicle drove off the track was on the bridge, where it hit the wall and the controller couldn't correct itself.
+The last one happened on the only right turn in track 1.

-To improve the driving behavior in these cases, I added a few more training data on the extreme turns to teach the model.
+To improve the driving behavior in these cases, I added a few more training data on the extreme turns, right turns and bridge passing to teach the model.

 At the end of the process, the vehicle is able to drive autonomously around the track 1 without leaving the road.